11+ Brilliant Things To Do In Burlington VT For Zythophiles

-WHY GO: A case can be made that Burlington, Vermont – or more generally, the whole of Vermont – begat the Farm to Table dining movement.
+A case can be made that Burlington, Vermont – or more generally, the whole of Vermont – begat the Farm to Table dining movement.
 Ask about the “best” restaurant in town – “and it has to source locally” – one is met with snickers.

 “Every restaurant here buys from local farms!”
 Needless to say, eating well is one of the best things to do in Burlington VT.

-There’s an enviro-hippy vibe, a boutique hotel with poignantly-sourced art, a frenetic, Victorian/mid-century modern bed and breakfast that offers something too good to pass up, Teddy Bears, and steamships on land.
+There’s an enviro-hippy vibe, a boutique hotel with poignantly sourced art, a frenetic, Victorian/mid-century modern bed and breakfast that offers something too good to pass up, Teddy Bears, and steamships on land.

 But of course, it’s the Burlington breweries that have made Vermont in general, and Burlington in particular, an international destination.
+Some would even say that Vermont beer is the biggest tourist attraction in the area.

 A romantic weekend getaway to the great northern VT is all about the good life.
 It’s so good here you might want to extend your Vermont vacation with a stop in Manchester VT near Green Mountain National Forest.